shinken-monitoring/mod-glpi-helpdesk/README.md

 For people not familiar with GLPI, it is an Open-Source CMDB.
 Applicable to servers, routers, printers or anything you want for that matter.
 It is also a help-desk tool.
 GLPI also integrates with tools like FusionInventory for IT inventory management.

 This version works with the Webservices plugin for GLPI from version 0.84, **but it needs a specific enriched version of this plugin**.
+This version is available here: https://github.com/IPM-France/glpi_plugin_webservices.

 When this module is installed and configured properly, the Shinken WebUI adds a tab in the element view that allows to: